 3. Banded side plank with leg lift

-WHY: A strong core exercise that with a special focus on obliques and strengthening and stabilising the hips.
+Why?
+A strong core exercise with a special focus on obliques and strengthening and stabilising the hips.

 - Put on a resistance band just above the knees and get into side plank position.
-Make sure you are straight and not leaning forwards or backwards.
+Make sure you're straight and not leaning forwards or backwards.

 - Raise your top leg straight up as far as possible in a controlled motion and then lower it back down again.